Joseph P. McDonald

 Phone: 212 998 5447

-McDonald's current research (funded by the Spencer Foundation under the auspices of the Research Alliance for New York City) is a study of teachers' use of data in eight New York schools.
+McDonald's current research (funded by the Spencer Foundation under the auspices of the Research Alliance for New York City) is a study of teachers' use of data in nine New York schools.
 His collaborators are Susan Neuman and James Kemple.
-With Pedro Noguera, he leads an effort funded by the Wilner-Bloomgarden Family Foundation and the NYU McSilver Institute to design a partnership aimed at using the learning capital of the university to address the impact of poverty on education in New York and elsewhere.
+With Pedro Noguera, McDonald leads an effort funded by the New York State Department of Education, the Wilner-Bloomgarden Family Foundation, and the NYU McSilver Institute to design a partnership aimed at using the learning capital of the university, and the civic capacity of the community to address the impact of poverty on education in New York and elsewhere.

 For many years, McDonald was a high school English teacher as well as a high school principal.
 He holds a Doctorate in Education and a Master of Arts in Teaching degree from Harvard University, as well as a Bachelor of Arts degree in English from the University of Scranton.
 Before coming to NYU, he taught at Brown University where he led the teacher education program in English and served as the first Director of Research at the Annenberg Institute for School Reform, as well as Senior Researcher for the Coalition of Essential Schools.
 McDonald has been at NYU/Steinhardt since 1998, and has served as Associate Dean for Academic Affairs and also as Associate Dean for Community and Global Initiatives.